Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Mitigating aliasing bias

 \subsection{Robustness to pixel noise}

 While noiseless image simulations are sufficient to show that \metacal\ suffers from aliasing bias when adaptive moments are used, the mitigation strategies discussed in this section need to be validated on more realistic images with pixel noise in order to demonstrate their usefulness in practice.
 In particular, the use of wide weight functions could lead to noisier ellipticities and responsitivities, and the shear estimate given in equation~(\ref{eq:shear_estimator}) may no longer be sufficiently unbiased.
 We now demonstrate using noisy images of isolated galaxies that there is a range of widths for the weight function where the total shear bias is within the requirements.
-Sections 6 and 7 of our companion paper (Hoekstra et al. in prep.) also validate the use of $\sigma_{\rm w} = 0\farcs{2}$ using images that simulate the full field of view.
+Sections 6 and 7 of our companion paper~\citep{Hoekstra2021} also validate the use of $\sigma_{\rm w} = 0\farcs{2}$ using images that simulate the full field of view.

-For simplicity, we add a Gaussian white noise to the postage stamp images.
+For simplicity, we assume that the noise is purely additive.
+We model the noise as Gaussian white noise.
 The SNR is a fairly complicated function of the galaxy magnitude, size, and ellipticity in addition to the pixel noise.
 Here, we define SNR $\nu$ as

 where $\sigma_\text{pix}$ is the root mean square (rms) of the noise per pixel and $I(\mathbfit{x})$ stand for the pixel values of an $N_\text{side} \times N_\text{side}$ image.
 This definition assumes the use of a matched weight function, which does not hold true as we vary the weight function.
 Here, we use $\nu$ a proxy for the quality of the galaxy image.
 For an image consistent with noise, $\nu \approx 1$.
 We vary the noise rms for each galaxy (using \texttt{galsim.Image.addNoiseSNR} function) so that each galaxy in the sample has a given value of $\nu$.